ubernostrum/webcolors/docs/conventions.rst

 .. note:: **Spelling variants**

-   HTML 4, CSS1, and CSS2 each defined a color named *gray*.
+   HTML 4, CSS1, and CSS2 each defined a color named ``"gray"``.
 In CSS3, this color can be named either ``"gray"`` or ``"grey"``, and several other related color values each have two names in CSS3:
    ``"darkgray"``/``"darkgrey"``, ``"darkslategray"``/``"darkslategrey"``,